-When are you selling a home, the process can be complex.
-There are many considerations to take into account when selling a home, and if you have tenants in place, that can add another entire layer that needs to be considered before listing the home for sale.
+Selling a tenant occupied home can be a complex process.
+There are many considerations to take into account when selling a home, and if you have tenants in place, that can add another entire layer that needs to be factored in before listing the home for sale.
 Tenant cooperation is vital for the sale of the home.
 Keep in mind you will need the tenant to make sure the home is “show ready” prior to any showings to ensure that it shows in the best light to ensure the home has a good first impression.

-Once you have decided that you want to sell your home with tenants in place, there are important steps that should to be taken to work with the tenant.
+Once you have decided that you want to sell your home with tenants in place, establish the steps to complete the process.

 Communicate with the Tenants

 First and foremost, I recommend that you communicate with the tenants and let them know of your intention to sell the home.
 Remember it is their home too and their daily life will be impacted by daily showings, texts, cleaning, and more.
 It is preferable for a tenant to find out about a home being listed for sale from the owner as opposed to anyone else.
 If a home is listed as coming soon on a website, the tenant may see it and wonder why they were not notified.
 This is not going to help the process.
 Cooperation with the tenant is key if you want to sell your home for top dollar!

 Discuss Expectations with Showings

 Keep in mind, it is the tenant’s home also., They have families and lives which are going to be disrupted with the selling process.
 In most cases, tenants are not aware of the seller’s intent to sell when they signed the lease.

 I recommend having a frank conversation with them, and explain that you need the home to be in the best condition for showings.
 Perhaps as a property owner, offer to send in a cleaning service once a week to ensure the property is clean.
 Ask the tenants to keep the clutter to a minimum and